meteor/docs/source/expired-certificate.md

 Let's Encrypt Root Certificate expired on September 30th and this change is causing some issues.
 We explain the possible problems below and also how to solve them.

-This is not a Meteor or Galaxy issue.
+This is not an issue with Meteor or Galaxy, but a natural process if you are using Let's Encrypt's generated certificates.

 <h2 id="commands">Can't run Meteor commands</h2>